danburzo/qsx/README.md

 # qsx

 Extended CSS selectors for querying the DOM and extracting parts of it.
+Used by the [`hred` command-line tool](https://github.com/danburzo/hred).

 ## Installation